fabiobento512/FRequest/readme.txt

 - Requests are contained in a project, this project is then saved in XML file on user's desired location
 - Ability to override a project main url, so you can make requests to different domain name addresses within the same project
 - Ability to download files from the requests
-- Automatically beautify and provide syntax highlighting for JSON and XML
+- Automatically beautify and apply syntax highlighting for JSON and XML
 - Support for authentication (HTTP Basic authentication and Request based authentication) which can be saved either in the program configuration file (for private use) or the project file itself (for shared use)
 - The FRequest project files are stored in a way which allow easy collaboration via a VCS like Git, Svn or Team Foundation Server
-- Ability to add any kind of custom HTTP headers to the requests (automatically by taking the type in account or manually)
+- Ability to add any kind of custom HTTP headers to the requests (automatically by taking the type in account or adding them manually)
 - Network proxy support

 FRequest is licensed under GPL 3.0 (https://www.gnu.org/licenses/gpl-3.0.en.html).